MichaelMelfi/Obsidian-Second-Brain/Overcoming Porn 30 day Devotional.md

 It gives you a reason and a spiritual burden and also freedom.

 3. Why do you think "addiction thrives in isolation"?
-Because when you are on your own, Satan can get you and you can be diseaved easier.
+Because when you are on your own, Satan can get you and you can be disseved  easier.
+You can hide it better when noone knows.